hipBali/vclua/docs/README.md

 #### VCLua errors

 These happen inside VCLua, mostly when trying to pass incorrect types to/from Lua.
-They are reported using a callback set with `SetErrorReporter` (so, not reported by default) and then a Lua error is raised with `luaL_error`.
+They are reported using a callback set with `SetErrorReporter` (by default - printed to console) and then a Lua error is raised with `luaL_error`.
 The error string will contain `VCLua Error` substring.

 #### Exceptions in FPC, LCL, etc. code

 If caught inside VCLua they are treated like VCLua errors but with an `LCL Error` substring.
-Uncaught exceptions can be trapped in `VCL.TheApplication().OnException`.
-Notice it's `TheApplication()`, not `Application()`. `VCL.TheApplication().OnCircularException` is available too but if execution reaches it LCL will halt the whole program (not just your Lua script).
-To avoid it make sure your `OnException` never raises.
-Best thing you can do there is to schedule all the forms for closing and schedule a graceful stop for Lua VM.

 #### Lua errors inside LCL event handlers

 The above Lua errors would propagate through both Lua and Free Pascal stacks.
 A Lua error can be handled in either your Lua code or inside VCLua.
 In your Lua code you may consider using `pcall` on `TCustomForm.ShowModal`, `TApplication.ProcessMessages` and other Free Pascal calls.
 For LCL event handlers VCLua uses `lua_pcall` itself, reports the error using a callback set with `SetCallbackErrorFunction` and doesn't propagate the error.
 That means one doesn't really need any `pcall`s inside the event handler.
+If the event handler returns values of incorrect types such errors are reported the same way.

 Consider the following (wrong) example
 ```lua